 On the other hand, one person can make a big negative impact, especially if they spread the notion that a single refrigerator recycling cannot make any difference.
 Recycling will only become successful if we do it at a personal level.

 When getting rid of a refrigerator that is still working and less than five years old, donating it is a better choice.
 Many people will also be willing to accept it as a gift.
 Some stores that deal with second-hand goods may also accept it.
 For quicker selling, online stores are an excellent choice.

 Steel is the most recycled material and makes up around 75 per cent of the appliances and the home-recycled appliances made of steel add up to 10 per cent.
 Air conditioners and refrigerators use fluorocarbons to cool the air and chlorofluorocarbons (CFCs) are among the leading ozone depletion contributors.
 By upgrading your home appliances, you will manage to reduce energy costs.

 At Paul’s Rubbish Removal, we offer safe, efficient and eco-friendly refrigerator disposal services to make the entire process easier for you.
-We have an experienced refrigerator removal team that is ready to haul off your old refrigerator without damaging any part of your home on their way out.
+Our experienced refrigerator removal team is ready to haul off your old refrigerator without damaging any part of your home on their way out.
 We will do the heavy lifting and ensure that the refrigerator is disposed at the right recycling facility to avoid harming the ecosystem.

 If you are ready to dispose of your old refrigerator, you need to contact us today for a free quote.
 Our insured and professional refrigerator disposal team will arrive in your office or home and give you an estimate depending on the amount of space the appliance will occupy in our truck.
 You will see us hauling the fridge to our junk removal truck without charging you any hidden fees.